Delano Sam-Yorke

-Delano Ezra Sam-Yorke (born 20 January 1989) is an English footballer who plays as a striker for Merstham.
+Delano Ezra Sam-Yorke (born 20 January 1989) is an English footballer who last played as a striker for Merstham.
 He most notably featured for Woking, Basingstoke Town, Cambridge United, Lincoln City and Maidstone United.

 Career

 Woking

 Sam-Yorke was born in Hammersmith, London.
 Originally a winger, he began his career with Wycombe Wanderers, before joining Woking and progressing through the club's academy to make his first-team debut as a substitute on 9 August 2008 in a Conference Premier defeat against Altrincham.
 His first full appearance came on 25 August 2008 in a 0–0 away draw against Oxford United at the Kassam Stadium.
 In his first full season as part of the first team, he couldn't prevent Woking from being relegated into the Conference South at the end of the 2008–09 season.

 On 19 November 2009, Sam-Yorke joined Isthmian League Premier Division side Cray Wanderers on a one-month loan deal to gain first-team experience.
 On 29 November 2009, Sam-Yorke scored his first Cray Wanderers goal, providing the winner in a 3–2 victory over Margate.

 The following 2009–10 season saw him help Woking to the first round of the FA Cup, playing the full 90 minutes in a 1–0 away loss against League One side Swindon Town.